maxhbr/LDBcollector/README.md

 the level of granularity and paradigms set forth by {metæffekt}.
 Second, the data does not cover publicly available commercial licenses (at least not to the extend required).

-This is why {metæffekt} choose to create an overarching database of licenses, exceptions, references, exceptions, expressions; the {metæffekt}-universe.
+This is why {metæffekt} choose to create an overarching database of licenses, references, exceptions, expressions; the {metæffekt}-universe.

 ## Is {metæffekt} handing back to the FOSS Compliance Community?